Sermons

 20 December 2017

 “Do not be afraid.
 I bring you good news that will cause great joy for all the people.
-Today in the town of David a Saviour has been born to you; he is the Messiah, the Lord.
-This will be a sign to you: You will find a baby wrapped in cloths and lying in… Read more
+Today in the town of David a Saviour has been born to… Read more

 Peeling back the layers of Christmas